 1. Always Know What’s Going on with Your Home

 Smart door locks can also tell you who is coming in and out.
-Give each member of your household their own unique keypad code, and your smartphone will alert you to let you know who unlocked it.
+Give members of your household their own unique keypad code, and your smartphone will alert you to who unlocked the door.

 2. Save Money

 Electricity bills can get expensive, so it’s a great idea to save energy whenever you can.
-Not only does it save money, but it’s better for the environment.
-A smart thermostat with Z-Wave technology allows you to control your home’s temperature from anywhere using your smartphone.
+This not only saves you money but is better for the environment.
+A smart thermostat with Z-Wave technology allows you to control your home’s temperature from anywhere using your phone.